 Seminole has designed the PowerScrew™ Liner System for easy deployment with a simple setting process.
 Using torsional energy from the top drive in the setting process, the PowerScrew does not require high pressure for setting that is needed by many conventional hanger systems.

-- The liner is run and made up to the bottom of the Powerscrew.
+- Make up the last liner connection to the bottom of the Powerscrew.

 - Make up the top (Drill Pipe) Powerscrew connection and run in the hole on drill pipe to setting depth.
-The liner is locked to the drill pipe through the PowerScrew and can be put in tension, compression, and torqued at will being respectful of the equipment’s mechanical limits.
+The liner is locked to the drill pipe through the Powerscrew and can be put in tension, compression, and torqued at will being respectful of the equipment’s mechanical limits.

-- Tag bottom and pick up the string to setting depth.
+- Tag bottom with the casing shoe, pick-up to setting depth.

-- Pump the Latch-Lock dart and plug assembly into the Latch-Lock landing collar.
+- Continue pumping displacement fluid and bump the plug into the landing collar.

-- As pressure begins to spike, stop pumping the drilling fluid.
-Drop the steel setting ball and allow time to seat.
+- If utilized, pump or drop the steel setting ball and allow time to seat.